 - Grand Theft Auto

 - Flamethrowers are a Fallout series staple.
-The Broken Steel add-on to Fallout 3 adds the Heavy Incinerator, which rapid-fires gobs of napalm over long distances.
+The Broken Steel add-on to Fallout 3 adds the Heavy Incinerator, which rapid-fires gobs of napalm over long distances, more like a real-life flamethrower.

 In terms of skills, they were categorized as Big Guns until New Vegas, which changed them to use the same Energy Weapons skill as the Frickin Laser Beams.